herki01/ajaxee/README.md

 # ajaxee
-jQuery plugin to make your javascript ajax code simle
+jQuery plugin to make your browser AJAX code simle